 At the onset of the pandemic, the immediate response from most investors was to pull out of the market and stop investing.
 That took away a lot of the competition in the market, which will drive up cap rates.
 If you don’t have to compete as hard for a deal, you won’t pay as much.
 Will investors sit on the sideline for a long time?

 Rising Interest Rates

 Historically there has always been a correlation between Cap rates and Interest Rates.
-Investors need a spread between the two to create cash flow.
+Investors need a spread between the two to create The money that is left over each month or year from the property's income after paying for operating costs, mortgage, taxes, and other expenses.
+Positive cash flow occurs when the income exceeds the expenses, while negative cash flow indicates that the property's expenses are higher than the income it generates.
+View Definition.
 As interest rates have gotten lower and lower over the course of the last decade, cap rates have followed suit.
 Now, with a recession upon us, will interest rates rise?
 If they do, Cap Rates are likely to follow suit.